micah-akpan/sign-teller/README.md

   - `birthDate` must be in this format: MM/DD/YYYY
   - `type` is 'sidereal' by default.
 Set it to 'tropical` if you want a zodiac interpretation based on the tropical calendar
   - Returns an object containing the following properties:
-    - min: string // the lower date interval of the sign
+    - from: string // the lower date interval of the sign
-    - max: string // the higher date interval of the sign
+    - to: string // the higher date interval of the sign
     - sign: string // the name of the sign
     - facts: Array<string>
     - elements: string